 As a content creator, it’s essential to have the ability to protect images or artworks that you’ve created properly.
-It’s also vital to understand which images you can copy off the web, use as is, or edit to create new content.
+It’s also vital to understand which images you can copy off the web, use as is, or make edits using tools like background remover, image editor, etc., to create new content.

 It’s quite easy to get lazy and neglect copyright issues.
 Particularly in social media domains, when huge amounts of content are generated and shared all the time.
 Losing track of what you can and cannot use and how you can use it becomes a little blurry if you don’t have a solid understanding of copyright laws.